 The more efficient the Church Assembly becomes as the organ of an autonomous sect, the more repulsive to it becomes the obligations & restraints of the national Establishment.

 Nevertheless, Henson attended most of the meetings of both bodies, even when – as from 1913 – distance from London made this more difficult than it had been during his Westminster years.
 He was an ex-officio member of the RCC first as proctor of the Westminster Chapter and then as Dean of Durham, in addition to his ex-officio membership both of the Council and the Assembly as a bishop.
 Moreover, he often spoke during their sessions; indeed, they provided the occasion of some of his finest speeches, often belying remarks in his journal that his intervention had been ‘poor’.
 Following his speech in the Church Assembly in 1936 opposing the Church’s continued support for establishment in the aftermath of the Prayer Book crisis of 1927–8, his arch-opponent Lord Hugh Cecil handed him a note saying it was the most ‘powerful and brilliant’ he had ever heard.

 His speeches ranged widely over important areas of concern, not just in the Church but also in public life in Britain generally.

-The following list is complete until 1936; Henson’s remaining speeches in the Church Assembly will be added in due course, as will his speeches in Convocation.
+The following list of Henson’s speeches in the Representative Church Council and in the Church Assembly will be supplemented by his speeches in Convocation in due course.